 - Will I need to change jobs?

-- If you are not currently teaching students with disabilities, you will need to obtain employment providing services to students with disabilities.
+- If you are not currently teaching students with disabilities in a public school, you will need to obtain employment in a public school providing services to students with disabilities.

 - What if I start the program and can’t finish?